andrewdavidmackenzie/simpdiscover/README.md

 Simplest solution
 Server
 - sending on background thread
-  (maybe implement via async and not need to have a thread per beacon, just like a timer?)
+  (look at implementing via async and not need to have a thread per beacon, just like a timer?)
   - start sending other different ones
 - stop sending a specific beacon
 - able to send multiple beacons